vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/005/02_nRvaddasrA_manoyujA.md

 title = "02"

 +++
-Ge and Re take nṛvát as standing for nṛvátā, on the basis of VI.62.10 nṛvátā ráthena, but there seems no reason to do so, since the adverbial neut. nṛvát is wellattested.
+Geldner and Renou take nṛvát as standing for nṛvátā, on the basis of VI.62.10 nṛvátā ráthena, but there seems no reason to do so, since the adverbial neut. nṛvát is wellattested.